Lieb-Mattis states for robust entangled differential phase sensing: State preparation

 By optimizing the detuning $\Delta$, a trade-off is achieved that balances the detrimental effects of both collective and free-space emission.
 Our results indicate that, once the cooperativity-enhanced collective coupling $N\, C$ is sufficiently large to surpass the standard quantum limit, the presence of noise does not alter the scaling behavior of the estimator variance compared to the noiseless Heisenberg scaling.
 Notably, the deviations manifest solely in the prefactor, which increases as $C$ decreases, while the asymptotic scaling remains seemingly unaffected.

-Extrapolating this trend to larger values of $N\, C$, we anticipate that an enhancement consistent with Heisenberg scaling should be achievable in current cavity-based experiments.
+Extrapolating this behavior to larger values of $N\, C$, we expect that a sensitivity enhancement consistent with Heisenberg scaling should be attainable in existing cavity-based experimental platforms.
+This stands in contrast to cavity-mediated protocols aimed at preparing GHZ states using standard one-axis twisting or quantum non-demolition schemes.
+When free-space emission errors are taken into account, captured by a finite single-particle cooperativity, such approaches cannot prepare GHZ states and can yield at most a $1/\sqrt{NC}$ improvement over the standard quantum limit \cite{chu2021quantum, koppenhofer2023revisiting}.
+This limitation is tied to the GHZ-state preparation time, which even in the fastest case (one-axis twisting) is independent of system size and therefore cannot compete with the rate of a single free-space emission error, which scales as $\gamma N$.

 Furthermore, the performance of this scheme could be enhanced by dynamically varying the detuning during the quench given that as the instantaneous state approaches the target state during the evolution, the detrimental effect of collective emission diminishes.
 Consequently, the detuning can be gradually reduced, thereby also decreasing the ratio $\gamma/\chi$.

 In the next section, we introduce an alternative approach that circumvents the need to engineer the desired unitary interactions directly.
 Instead, we exploit collective superradiance decay as the mechanism for generating metrologically useful entanglement.